 “How wonderful that no one need wait a single moment to improve the world.”
 Anne Frank

-When we make volunteer work a normal part of our lives we don’t simply teach our children strong core values, we demonstrate these values in action.
+When we make service work a normal part of our lives we don’t simply teach our children strong core values, we demonstrate these values in action.

 Often volunteering isn’t “official.”
 A family does yard work and errands for a housebound neighbor.
 Or they compile information and pass out fliers to get a safety initiative passed through city council.
 Or they put on a garage sale and donate all the proceeds to benefit a local shelter.
 They are making the community a better place through their own efforts.
 The side effect?
 They give their children a wonderful dose of can-do attitude.